HomeDing/homeding.github.io/sensors/sensors.md

 :::sensor irobstacle
 This is a **Infrared Obstacle sensor** that emits and detects IR light and creates a digital output when there is a reflecting obstacle nearby.

-As the signals can be very short the [DigitalInterrupt Element](/elements/_digitalinterrupt.md) can capture these short impulses and create a clean action on it.
+As the signals can be very short the [DigitalSignal Element](/elements/digitalsignal.md) can capture these short impulses and create a clean action on it.
 :::